16 Anisotropic Extension of the Exchange Factor Transformation

 16.2.1 Physical Interpretation

-- \mathbf{\Gamma}_{ij} = 1: Maximum reflection-scattering from j due to incidence from i (isotropic limit)
+- \mathbf{\Gamma}_{ij} = 0.5: Baseline (isotropic) reflection-scattering from j due to incidence from i

-- \mathbf{\Gamma}_{ij} = 0: No reflection-scattering from j due to incidence from i (complete directional selectivity)
+- \mathbf{\Gamma}_{ij} < 0.5: Reduced reflection-scattering from j due to incidence from i (directional suppression)

 16.3 Construction of the Anisotropic Interaction Matrix